OMeyer973/Bloomer/README.md

 ## How it is made ?

-The image is copied, then threshold + blur filters are applied on the copy.
+The image is copied, then threshold + blur, brightness and saturation filters are applied on the copy.
 The copy is then sumed with the original image.

 ----------------